The Extinction Bell tolls once, 150-200 times a day, at random intervals, indicating the number of species lost worldwide every 24 hours*.

 Questioning the stats

-As questioned by the BBC, its hard to verify this number of extinctions, as firstly we don’t actually know the number of species there are on the planet to begin with.
+As questioned by the BBC, it is hard to verify this number of extinctions, as firstly we don’t actually know the number of species there are on the planet to begin with.
 “Current estimates of the number of species can vary from, let’s say, two million species to over 30 or even 100 million species,” says Dr Braulio Dias, executive secretary of the Convention on Biological Diversity.
 “So we don’t have a good estimate to an order of magnitude of precision,” he says.
 But the fact that the precise extinction rate is unknowable does not mean that the problem is imagined.
 Read more…

 Here is another story from Yale about why the estimates vary.